 Alcoholism can be a life or death situation.
 It’s estimated that 88,000 people die annually from alcohol-related causes.
 This makes alcohol the third leading cause of preventable death in the U.S. Fortunately, we now know how to effectively treat this disease.

-At Swift River, we provide comprehensive treatment for alcohol addiction.
+At Vertava Health of Massachusetts, we provide comprehensive treatment for alcohol addiction.
 Our treatment facility is equipped to help patients recover from AUD and rebuild lives in sobriety.
 We offer on-site detoxification services, as well as a blend of traditional and alternative therapies.

-During an inpatient program at Swift River, patients have access to cognitive-behavioral therapy (CBT), mental health counseling, and recreational and adventure therapy.
+During an inpatient program at Vertava Health of Massachusetts, patients have access to cognitive-behavioral therapy (CBT) and mental health counseling.
 Our programs also place a high value on partner participation and support, which promotes healing for the entire family.

 If you are concerned about the cost of treatment, there are several ways to reduce the financial portion of rehab programs.
 Using your public or private health insurance is one of the best ways to minimize your out-of-pocket costs.